Rule 55. Default.

 (b) Judgment.
 Judgment by default may be entered as follows:

 (b)(1) By the clerk.
-Upon request of the plaintiff the clerk shall enter judgment for the amount claimed and costs against the defendant if :
+When the plaintiff’s claim against a defendant is for a sum certain, upon request of the plaintiff the clerk shall enter judgment for the amount claimed and costs against the defendant if:

 (b)(1)(B) the defendant is not an infant or incompetent person;